 Why are we so concerned with this?

 Yes, because in the past we have had employees who have struggled with mental health and because we have supported them and facilitated their work.
 We know that if your company does the same - you'll get fantastic employees who do a fabulous job!
-And with the right follow-up and support in the workplace, those who are struggling will recover faster mentally "on their feet again"
+And with the right follow-up and support in the workplace, those who are struggling will recover faster mentally "back on their feet"

 Thanks to Nadia for allowing us to share her important text which she first published on Facebook: